electrode-io/electrode-native/docs/overview/dependency-management.md

 Thus any MiniApp developed using a specific Electrode Native version will be properly aligned to the same native dependencies versions.

-If you are a MiniApp developer intending to release open source MiniApps, then you'll want to make sure that you use the `ern add` command instead of the `yarn add` command or the `npm install` command--and that you upgrade the native dependency versions of your MiniApp to any new release of the platform.
-Use the `ern upgrade` command to easily upgrade the native dependency versions to a new platform release.
+If you are a MiniApp developer intending to release open source MiniApps, then you'll want to make sure that you use the `ern add` command instead of the `yarn add` or `npm install` command--and that you upgrade the native dependency versions of your MiniApp to any new release of the platform.
+Use the `ern upgrade-miniapp` command to easily upgrade the native dependency versions to a new platform release.

 Electrode Native allows you to override the master open source manifest with your own private manifest.
 This is helpful if you work with private, non-open sourced native dependencies or if you want to stick to a specific React Native version for a while.
 Indeed, with each new release of the platform, the master manifest will be aligned with the latest available version of React Native, which might not be what you want.